Alex Anderson (cartoonist)

 Alexander Hume Anderson Jr. (September 5, 1920 – October 22, 2010) was an American cartoonist who created the characters of Rocky the Flying Squirrel, Bullwinkle, and Dudley Do-Right, as well as Crusader Rabbit.
 He was not directly involved in The Rocky and Bullwinkle Show, however.

 Biography

-Alexander Hume Anderson Jr. was born September 5, 1920 in Berkeley, California, to Olga B. (née Terry) and Alexander Anderson.
-He attended the University of California, Berkeley, and the California School of Fine Arts in San Francisco.
-He received an honorary degree from San Francisco Art institute in 2000.
+Alexander Hume Anderson Jr. was born September 5, 1920, in Berkeley, California, to Olga B. (née Terry) and Alexander H. Anderson Sr. He attended the University of California, Berkeley, and the California School of Fine Arts in San Francisco.
+He received an honorary degree from San Francisco Art Institute in 2000.

 Anderson was a nephew of Mighty Mouse producer Paul Terry, and began his career in 1938, working summer vacations, during college, at his Terrytoons animation studio.
 Anderson served in Navy intelligence during World War II.

-Anderson pitched a "limited animation" cartoon series for TV, to his uncle, Paul Terry, but he couldn't because, 20th Century Fox, who distributed Terrytoons cartoons, saw TV as a threat.
+Anderson pitched a "limited animation" cartoon series for TV to his uncle, Paul Terry, but 20th Century Fox, who distributed Terrytoons cartoons, saw TV as a threat.